Skip to main content

 When it comes to low-risk flood zones wherein the expected maximum flooding is through shallow flooding, flood insurance premiums are the lowest and there's no mandatory flood insurance requirement for properties.
 This is usually written in floodplain mapping as Flood Zone X.

 There are also high-risk areas like Flood Zone A also known as the 100-year flood zone and one of the special flood hazard areas (SFHA).
 This is because there's a one percent chance of flooding every year.
-Although this is just the bigger picture presented by FEMA since the past few years have shown how unpredictable flood events have become especially when it comes to disaster, storm, and hurricane seasons.
+However this is just the bigger picture presented by FEMA since the past few years have shown how unpredictable flood events have become especially when it comes to disaster, storm, and hurricane seasons.

 This also means that you have a 26% chance of being flooded in a 30-year mortgage.
 Once you're mapped into this flood zone, it's most likely that your mortgage will require you to have a flood insurance policy in effect for your property.